matter-labs/zksync-lite-docs/docs/matterlabs.md

 We are scaling Ethereum with [zero-knowledge proofs](https://github.com/matter-labs/awesome-zero-knowledge-proofs/).
-This is [a key technology](https://zksync.io/faq/tech.html#zkrollup-architecture) to enable mainstream adoption of crypto, and our mission is to accelerate this inevitable outcome.
+This is [a key technology](https://zksync.io/faq/tech.html#zkrollup-architecture) to enable mainstream adoption of crypto, and our mission is to accelerate this inevitable process.

 The team consists of world-class experts in [cryptography](https://eprint.iacr.org/2019/1400.pdf), [hardware](https://medium.com/matter-labs/worlds-first-practical-hardware-for-zero-knowledge-proofs-acceleration-72bf974f8d6e),